 The effects of barbiturate abuse include euphoria and an overall sense of relaxation and well-being.
 Mood alterations occur that are desirable in cases of untreated mental health issues such as anxiety or depression.
 Barbiturate abuse also lowers inhibitions and allows social behavior that is difficult when not intoxicated.

 Prolonged and/or heavy abuse of barbiturates causes impaired cognitive functioning such as poor judgment, lack of focus and concentration, memory loss, poor decision-making and poor problem-solving.
 Mood instability also occurs, as does irritability, depression and suicidal thinking.
 Additionally, some develop psychotic symptoms that include hallucinations and/or delusions.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 Barbiturate Use Disorders—Medical Conditions Caused by Barbiturate Abuse